skip to main content

 The animals under our care are provided with nutritionally balanced diets at all stages of life.
 They are always given free access to fresh, clean water.

-Rearing conditions are carefully monitored, controlled, and managed to provide animal comfort which allows them to thrive.
+Rearing conditions are carefully monitored, controlled and managed to provide animal comfort, which allows them to thrive, and all employees responsible for handling animals are trained on humane and low-stress handling.

 The animals under our care are provided with veterinary oversight to prevent and treat any pain, injury or disease.
 Keeping animals healthy is a top priority.